-- It needs to be able to carry the full weight of the camera
+- The ability to carry the full weight of the camera

-- It needs to be able to sustain a relatively long flight time
+- The capability of sustaining a relatively long flight time

-- It should feature a good, stabilized camera for cinematic shots
+- Good, stabilized camera features for cinematic shots

-- If possible, you should pick a model which offers a return-to-home function, just in case the link between the controller and your drone gets interrupted
+- Possibly a model with a return-to-home function, just in case the link between the controller and your drone gets interrupted

 - Models with visual obstacle avoidance are excellent for shooting scenes in cities

-- The drone needs to feature a strong radio connection with the controller and video for real time monitoring
+- Featuring a strong radio connection with the controller and video for real-time monitoring

-- The drone must offer a 4G-LTE network connection to broadcast video directly onto the internet
+- Offering a 4G-LTE network connection to broadcast video directly onto the internet.

 DJI Mavic Mini

-The DJI Mavic Mini will set you back around $400, making it a reasonable choice for videographers.
+The DJI Mavic Mini costs around $400, making it a reasonable choice for videographers.